idolize/untold-stories/README.md

 Installation
 ---------------------

-After checking out the code (and installing Node.js and npm) run the following command: `$ npm install -l`
+After checking out the code (and installing Node.js and npm) run the following command: `$ npm install`

 This will install all of the dependencies for the application based on the package.json file.